Mikhus/domurl/README.md

 ## Install with JAM

-It is possible also to install jsurl via JAM repository (http://jamjs.org/).
+It is possible also to install domurl via JAM repository (http://jamjs.org/).
 Could be simply done as:

-    $ jam install jsurl
+    $ jam install domurl

 ## Install with Bower

-It is also possible now to install jsurl using Bower package repository.
+It is also possible now to install domurl using Bower package repository.
 Could be done simply as:

-    $ bower install jsurl
+    $ bower install domurl

+## Install with NPM

+    $ npm install domurl

 ## API